umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Document-Types/index.md

     | Description | Copyright notice for the footer. |
     | Data Type   | Textstring                       |

-10. Your document type should now look like this:
+10. Your Document Type should now look like this:
 ![Homepage Document Type with Properties](images/figure-12-homepage-document-type-with-properties-v8.png)
 11. Click **Save**.